jieggii/dcfg/README.md

 </p>

 ## Conception
-Long story short - dcfg copies config files from different places to the directory you've chosen.
-The program has its own config file in this directory and provides you some entities to do it in a more convenient way.
+Long story short: **dcfg** copies config files from different places to the directory you've chosen (most likely it would be a git repo).
+The program has its own config file in this directory and provides you some abstractions (targets, bindings and pins) to do it in a more convenient way.
+You also have ability to comfortably "extract" all copied config files to their original locations.

 ## Installation
 At first install **diff** and **go** packages, they are the only dcfg dependencies.